 The possibilities are endless for how spatial computing can transform the way we interact with digital experiences, allowing the virtual and physical worlds to become seamlessly integrated.

-My role has been to lead our design team to explore strategic scenarios across different industries, including manufacturing, entertainment, mobility, healthcare, gaming, shopping, construction, and more.
+My role has been to lead our design team to explore future vision scenarios across different industries, including manufacturing, entertainment, mobility, healthcare, gaming, shopping, construction, and more.
 By prototyping ideas and creating new concept experiences, our team explored over 100+ human-centered use cases and strategic scenarios showcasing how spatial computing can amplify human potential.

 These explorations played a critical role in guiding various stakeholders within Magic Leap, helping them prioritize the development of features and capabilities for Magic Leap 2 and demonstrate to investors and clients the potential and evolution of this groundbreaking technology in the near, mid, and long-term future.